Photo credit: Slingshot windsurfing

 Are we seeing a windsurf-revolution these days?
-Foiling is on everyone's lips, whether it’s positive comments or not – it’s getting people talking!
-Is windfoiling going to succeed and convert every freerider to this new style of windsurfing?
-In other words, will foil windsurfing be the future of windsurfing?
+Foil windsurfing is on everyone's lips, whether it’s positive comments or not – it’s getting people talking!
+Is foil windsurfing - or windfoiling - going to succeed and convert every windsurfer to this new style of windsurfing?
+In other words, will windsurf foiling be the future of windsurfing?

 For those of you who are old enough, remember when funboarding was introduced in the 80’s?
 At that time windsurfing was a family activity, easily accessible for most people, and funboarding was seen as more extreme and difficult.
 However, funboarding had many detractors, but the fact is that the brands that were pushing to develop funboarding, were able to make it happen.
 Funboading is now what we call windsurfing today.

 The same thing is about to happen today with foiling.
 We hear quite a lot of negative comments coming from windsurfers about windfoiling, which is normal because let’s face the fact that: People are creatures of habit and are skeptical of evolution and change…